Page 1 Stereo Turntables (NO shipping)

 In excellent cosmetic condition, fully serviced and fully operational, this well built and attractive Sony PS-3300 is a semi-automatic turntable.
 Features include a gorgeous design, high quality specs, strobe and speed controls (trim pots.

-This fine vintage turntable also comes with the original box and packing materials.
-A new *Ortofon Omega cartridge and stylus is mounted on the original Sony headshell.
+This fine vintage turntable also comes with a new *Ortofon Omega cartridge and stylus is mounted on the original Sony headshell.

 Designed to compete directly with Pioneer's PL-510, Sony challenged Pioneer with their PS-3300 at the same price point in 1976; you could buy the Pioneer's direct-drive manual unit or Sony's direct-drive semi-automatic unit.
 Essentially, Sony offered an auto-return arm and reject button at the same price with nearly identical specs and build quality.